RybergGroup/phylommand/README.md

 The library [NLopt](http://ab-initio.mit.edu/wiki/index.php/NLopt) is used to optimize model parameters using Maximum Likelihood.
 If you do not have nlopt installed and do not care about optimizing parameters in treeator you can give NLOPT=NO to compile anyway.

-On Ubuntu 16.04 NLopt is available as a package an can be installed from on the command line by:
+On Ubuntu 16.04 (and later) NLopt is available as a package an can be installed from on the command line by:

      sudo apt-get install libnlopt-dev

-RUDISVG=YES will compile a rudimentary SVG viewer (rudisvg) as well.
-This option require the x11 developmental libraries.
-If rudisvg is installed on bash on Ubuntu on Windows you will need a X server as well, for example [Xming](https://sourceforge.net/projects/xming/), and set the DISPLAY variable:

-    export DISPLAY=localhost:0.0

-There is no need to do this on OS X or ordinary linux distributions (like Ubuntu).

 # Examples